 What if I grind my teeth while I sleep?
 Can I still use Byte At-Night?

 Yep!
 Byte At-Night aligners are thicker and more durable than daytime trays.
 Your aligners will hold up to any grinding.

 Yes!
-Byte At-Night and Byte All-day aligners are both faster than treatment methods from other companies.
-If speed is your number-one concern, though, we recommend using Byte’s All-Day aligners.
-The treatment speed for this method is 1 to 3 months faster than Byte At-Night.
+Byte At-Night and Byte All-day aligners both have shorter treatment lengths than treatment methods from other companies.
+If speed is your number-one concern, though, we recommend using Byte’s All-Day aligners; which usually wrap up about a month ahead of At-Night treatment.